This article was last updated on December 9, 2021.

 Dr. Luo cites a study in which 50% of women who discontinued Depo-Provera conceived within 10 months.
 For a small percentage of women, however, pregnancy did not occur until 18 months after stopping the injections.
 The study also indicates that the delay in fertility has nothing to do with how long you've been on Depo-Provera, but is instead about body weight.
 Luo summarizes: "The heavier you are, the longer it can take."

-How much does the shot cost (and will insurance cover it)?
+How much does the birth control shot cost (and will insurance cover it)?

 Without insurance, the birth control shot usually costs around $60 each, making it $240 a year (since you need a new one every three months).
 If you don't have insurance, Planned Parenthood offers programs to make the shot (and other birth control options) affordable.
 With insurance, however, the shot may be low cost or even free.
 Check with your insurance provider to find out what they cover.
 When planning financially for your shot, remember to also factor in the cost of doctor's visits.